Clarence Mitchell Jr.: Early life and education

 Clarence Mitchell was raised in a large household consisting of 11 family members (him, along with his parents, his maternal grandparents, and six siblings.)
 One sibling died prior to Clarence's birth, and two died when he was young.
 According to the U.S. Census records in 1910; His maternal grandparents lived with the family until their deaths in 1912 and 1913.
 The family moved frequently when Mitchell was young, living in rented homes in the same area of Baltimore City.
 In 1929 his parents purchased their own home at 712 Carrollton Avenue in Baltimore's Harlem Park neighborhood.
 Mitchell saw their hardships; his mother took in meal boarders to supplement his father's income from working at the historic Rennert Hotel on the northeastern corner of West Saratoga and North Liberty Streets.

 Mitchell's mother and the children attended church at St. Katherine's Episcopal Church, where Mitchell and his brother Parren served in the services on Sunday mornings.
 The family celebrated Christmas, his mother decorating the home.
 His parents kept things in good condition, with an orderly yard.
 Mitchell was taught by his parents not to "take anything from anyone" when it came to racial issues; the older children taught the younger children, too.
 Clarence spent time at the YMCA (Colored – Young Men's Christian Association) learning how to box, and earned the nickname "the Shamrock Kid."

 Mitchell excelled in his early childhood education and worked hard to learn lessons taught to him by his illiterate mother.
 When Mitchell was in elementary school, one of his teachers was the mother of Thurgood Marshall, future attorney and United States Supreme Court Justice.
 Mitchell worked many odd jobs throughout his childhood; from hauling ice and coal in a wagon for money, which he subsequently gave to his parents to support the household; to working with Thurgood Marshall and his father as a busboy at the Gibson Island Club.

 Education

 Mitchell attended Old Douglass High School, and after graduating, he enrolled at Lincoln University, a historically black college in Pennsylvania.
 He excelled at his studies.
 He wrote the song for his graduating class at Lincoln, but was not able to join his fellows on stage, as he was unable to pay overdue tuition.

-Mitchell also attended the University of Minnesota, after which he became the executive secretary for the National Urban League in St. Paul in 1937.
+Mitchell also attended the University of Minnesota, receiving a post-graduate degree in social work after which he became the executive secretary for the National Urban League in St. Paul in 1937.
 While in Minnesota, he led a successful campaign to end employment discrimination practices against African Americans who worked for the city.
+Later, he received a Juris Doctor from the University of Maryland Francis King Carey School of Law.